Which Level of Addiction Treatment Is Right for You?You are here:

 For example, you started treatment at Level 1.
 Although you stopped using the substance, you may still have mental health issues or are still in withdrawal.
 If so, you can step down to the appropriate level.
 It’s not unusual to step down from Level 4 to Level 1 (outpatient) treatment.

-Trust Design for Change Recovery for the Highest Level of Addiction Treatment
+Trust Design for Change Recovery for the Highest-Quality in Addiction Treatment Levels

 Based on what you now know about addiction treatment levels, who do you trust to provide these services?
 An accredited program that offers comprehensive, evidence-based treatment methodologies is your best option.